Characters that appear in Power Rangers (2017).

 - Adaptational Jerkass: She was originally a kind but somewhat Flat Character who mainly served as a Translator Buddy for Billy, here she snarks on pretty much everything and everyone and barely knew the other Rangers at all.

-- Adaptation Name Change: We don't know what her name's been changed to, only that she's the only Ranger who doesn't have the same surname as her Mighty Morphin counterpart, since the Korean surname Kwan wouldn't fit with her Race Lift.
+- Adaptation Name Change: We don't know what her name's been changed to, only that she's the only Ranger who doesn't have the same surname as her Mighty Morphin counterpart, since the Chinese surname Kwan wouldn't fit with her Race Lift.

 - ...But He Sounds Handsome: When her brothers are fanboying over the Rangers, Trini "suggests" that the yellow one is the coolest.